bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

     A^T_ij = A_ji.

+# Operations on vectors {#S-VectorOps}

+Recall that Compress(x, d) maps a field element x into {0, ..., 2^d-1}.
+In Kyber d is at most 11 and so we can interpret Compress(x, d) as a field element again.

+In this way, we can extend Compress(-, d) to polynomials by applying to each coefficient separately and in turn to vectors by applying to each polynomial.
+That is, for a vector v and polynomial p:

+    Compress(p, d)_i = Compress(p_i, d)
+    Compress(v, d)_i = Compress(v_i, d)

+We define Decompress(-, d) for vectors and polynomials in the same way.

 # Symmetric cryptographic primitives

 Kyber makes use of various symmertic primitives PRF, XOF, KDF, H and G, where